Castle activities for preschoolers are sure to inspire and engage your little engineers, both in and out of the preschool block center.

 - Safety goggles

 - Butterfly net set

 The children are going to absolutely love learning about these science tools.
 And I know they’ll love getting to use them even more!

 What are your go-to hands on science materials in the classroom?
 Let us know in the comments below!

 Get Your Free Printable Here

-The free version gives you a sample of what to expect in the full 70+ pages World Structures printable.
+If your students enjoyed some of the above castle activities for preschoolers, they’ll get a kick out of this freebie.
+It gives you a sample of what to expect in the full 70+ pages World Structures printable.
 There are four full-page structures included, along with a one-page castle add-on (to make a small flip-book of four castles), and one of the building planning sheets for the kids.

 The free printable is available to members of Fun-A-Day’s (also free!) email community.
 If that’s you, enter your information in the form below to have the download links sent to your inbox.
 If you’re not a member yet, you can join us through the form below!
 You’ll get the printable as a welcome gift.